-This course introduces students to the use of the spreadsheet as a business modeling tool.
+This course introduces students to the business analytics.
 The overarching goal is to teach students to use spreadsheet to analyze models and data for integrated decision making across multiple domains including finance, marketing, accounting, strategy, and operations.
 The course will review 1) Data Modeling in Excel; 2) Deterministic Optimization - linear programming, sensitivity analysis, non-linear programming and integer programming.
 Problems such as portfolio optimization, transportation, and assignment are covered and the concepts of problem formulation and sensitivity analysis are introduced; 3) Quantitate Analysis - we will cover the topics of project management, simulation, forecasting, queuing theory and decision analysis.